-Continuous and adaptive process of targeting men and cultural leaders/elders at the community level has seen their increased acceptance and commitment to modern contraceptives, e.g. the Tree Men in Turkana County.
+Continuous and adaptive process of

+Faith to Action Network and the Faith Consortium Downstream Partners register their greatest appreciation to the richness and value of the DESIP consortium.
+This programme is indeed unique in its collaboration, experience sharing and learning.
+Its also very unique in its involvement of County governments, religious leaders, community health volunteers, community-based distributors, targeting men and cultural leaders/elders at the community level has seen their increased acceptance and commitment to modern contraceptives, e.g. the Tree Men in Turkana County.
 Intensified and targeted processes of addressing knowledge, attitudes and practice about modern contraceptives through interpersonal communication and group approaches continue to provide opportunities for program responsiveness to the real needs of the community.

-Dr. Meshack Ndirangu, County Director, Amref Health Africa in Kenya.
+DR. MESHACK NDIRANGU.
+County Director.
+Amref Health Africa in Kenva.